 Life Since 1976

 When the storm waves of life come my way, as they invariably cross all our paths from time to time, I am so glad to be securely anchored in Christ.
-Because of Christ, my future and eternity is bright.
+Because of Christ, my future and eternity are bright.
 What I have in Christ, I can never lose.
 And what I have is freely available to you too.
-If you would like to contact us click here.
 Just one evening alone with my new Bible, and with God, changed my life and my eternal destiny.
 Christ is available to you just as quickly and as simply as He was available to me.
 What will you do with Christ today?